decause/3D-D/README.md

 3D-D
 ====

-This repository mostly just contains files created and generated during my initial attempts to 3D print a version of my gravatar on a Lulzbot TAZ 3: http://lulzbot.com
+This repository started as a place to contain files created and generated during my initial attempts to 3D print a version of my gravatar on a Lulzbot TAZ 3: http://lulzbot.com

+It has since evolved into a place where I keep my original and remixed designs :)

-First Flight
+First Flight - Designing and Printing my Gravatar
 =====

 [Inkscape] (http://inkscape.org)